pizzapanther/gae_boto/README.md

 * Download and unzip https://github.com/pizzapanther/gae_boto/archive/master.zip and rename directory to gae_boto
 * Checkout the code: `git clone git@github.com:pizzapanther/gae_boto.git`
 * If you're using Git, checkout as a submodule: `git submodule add git@github.com:pizzapanther/gae_boto.git gae_boto`

+If you plan to parse your result XML make sure LXML is added to your libraries section of your app.yaml.
+Synchronous results will have a method called _xml_object_ added to them to parse the XML into a Python object.